article banner

 Silicon Valley, home to the highest concentration of hi-tech businesses in the world, has helped to fuel the burgeoning recovery in the United States – and businesses there are optimistic for 2014.
 Three in five tech businesses expect to see their profits improve, and employees are likely see this feed through into their pay.
 87% of technology business leaders expect to offer pay increases over the next 12 months, compared to 67% of all businesses.
 This extra income should help further boost consumer demand in those areas of high technology industry concentration.

-Despite the ongoing Eurozone crisis, technology businesses in Europe are fairly positive about the next 12 months.
-Half expect revenues and profits to rise, while two in five are expecting exports to increase.
-This is the highest percentage globally and perhaps a sign of the diversification which is so important to the nascent regional recovery.
-Tech businesses in the UK and Ireland are particularly positive with regard to revenue and investment growth in 2014.
-The only downside is a lack of skilled workers in Europe which, despite unemployment running at record highs in some economies, is affecting well over a third of businesses across the region.
+Despite the ongoing Eurozone crisis, technology businesses in Europe remain optimistic about the next 12 months.
+Half expect revenue and profit growth, and two in five foresee an increase in exports, the highest percentage globally, possibly indicating regional recovery through diversification.
+Tech businesses in the UK and Ireland are especially positive about revenue and investment growth in 2014.
+However, a shortage of skilled workers, despite record-high unemployment in some economies, is affecting over a third of businesses across the region.

 The follow on effects from this momentum in the technology industry should add further impetus to the global recovery.
 Technological progress has the potential to boost productivity, not only raising growth prospects but also helping to develop innovative solutions to pressing challenges such as climate change and resource scarcity.
 The good news for the global economy is that tech businesses are stepping up to the challenge.